GustavoHennig/oneview-ansible/oneview-ansible.md

 #### Notes

+- This resource is only available on HPE Synergy.

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json

-- This resource is only available on HPE Synergy.
+- Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables

+- Additional Playbooks for the HPE OneView Ansible modules can be found at: https://github.com/HewlettPackard/oneview-ansible/tree/master/examples

 ---